 for i=1:100 sim(model); % executes in less than one second in Normal mode end

 Tip To gain additional flexibility, consider using model referencing to componentize your model.
 If the top-level model uses Normal mode, then you can simulate a referenced model in a different simulation mode than you use for other portions of a model.
 During the model development process, you can choose different simulation modes for different portions of a model.
-For details, see Referenced Model Simulation Modes.
+For details, see Simulate Model Referencing Models.

 The following table compares the characteristics of Normal mode, Accelerator mode, and Rapid Accelerator mode.

 |Run your model in a separate address space|